Computomics/SoilMicrobiomeDroughtML/Metagenomics_Analysis.md

 <figure>
 <img
 src="Metagenomics_Analysis_files/figure-gfm/UpsetPlot%20between%20different%20DAA%20Methods-1.png"
-alt="ASV Intersections between different DAA Tools on ASV level.
+alt="ASV Intersections between different DAA Tools on ASV level of the Grass-Drought Dataset.
 Upset plots displaying the overlap and uniqueness of significant taxa on ASV level identified by DAA methods (ALDEx2, DESeq2, ANCOM-BC2, non-parametric Wilcoxon rank-sum test, and edgeR).
 The horizontal bars show the total number of taxa for each tool, while the vertical bars show the number of shared taxa between corresponding sets, sorted by the total number of shared taxa.
 All tools use an alpha threshold of 0.05 for significance" />
 <figcaption aria-hidden="true"><strong>ASV Intersections between
-different DAA Tools on ASV level.</strong> Upset plots displaying the overlap and uniqueness of significant taxa on ASV level identified by DAA methods (ALDEx2, DESeq2, ANCOM-BC2, non-parametric Wilcoxon rank-sum test, and edgeR).
+different DAA Tools on ASV level of the Grass-Drought Dataset.</strong>
+Upset plots displaying the overlap and uniqueness of significant taxa on ASV level identified by DAA methods (ALDEx2, DESeq2, ANCOM-BC2, non-parametric Wilcoxon rank-sum test, and edgeR).
 The horizontal bars show the total number of taxa for each tool, while the vertical bars show the number of shared taxa between corresponding sets, sorted by the total number of shared taxa.
 All tools use an alpha threshold of 0.05 for significance</figcaption>
 </figure>

 ``` r